sensu/sensu-docs/content/sensu-core/2.0/reference/entities.md

 ## New and improved entities

 An `entity`, formally known as a `client` in Sensu 1.x, represents anything (e.g. server, container, network switch, etc) that needs to be monitored.
 Sensu 2.0 uses an updated data model that allows for it to acknowledge the full range of infrastructure, runtime and application types that compose a complete monitoring environment (from server hardware to "serverless" functions).
 Sensu no longer focuses on the object doing the monitoring and instead focuses on the object it monitors.
 We call these monitored parts of an infrastructure "entities."
-An Entity not only provides context to event data (what/where the event is from) but an event's uniqueness is determined by the check name and the ID of the entity upon which the check ran.
+An entity not only provides context to event data (what/where the event is from) but an event's uniqueness is determined by the check name and the ID of the entity upon which the check ran.
 In addition, an entity can contain system information such as the hostname, OS, platform, and version.

 ## Entities specification